Morwenn/cpp-sort/README.md

 > piece.*
 > — Jarod Kintz, $3.33

-Even though some parts of the library are [original research](https://github.com/Morwenn/cpp-sort/wiki/Original-research) and some others correspond to custom and rather naive implementations of standard sorting algorithms, **cpp-sort** also reuses a great deal of code and ideas from open-source projects, often altered to integrate seamlessly into the library.
+Even though some parts of the library are [original research][original-research] and some others correspond to custom and rather naive implementations of standard sorting algorithms, **cpp-sort** also reuses a great deal of code and ideas from open-source projects, often altered to integrate seamlessly into the library.
 Here